Code-4-Community/bcan/Onboard.md

 **SatchelJS**: [Satchel Documentation](https://microsoft.github.io/satcheljs/book/)

    Satchel is the dataflow framework we use in this repository.
 It builds on top of the Flux architecture and uses **MobX** under the hood for reactive state management.
+More info on designing reactive frontend components with Satchel/MobX is in the **/frontend/README.md**

 **NestJS**: [NestJS Documentation](https://docs.nestjs.com/)